Adenosine receptors and PET

 Adenosine is rapidly catabolized by adenosine deaminases to inosine, which can be further deribosylated by purine nucleoside phosphorylase to hypoxantine.
 Adenosine deaminase isoform 1 (ADA1) is found in most cells, including blood cells.
 Isoform 2 (ADA2) is found in macrophages and in the plasma.
 Adenosine kinase in red blood cells converts adenosine into adenine nucleotides.

 Adenosine is produced both intracellularly and extracellularly.
 Intracellular adenosine production and release is tightly regulated, and it is not stored in vesicles.
-Extracellular adenosine is produced by degradation of ATP, ADP, and AMP, especially during inflammation, ischemia, hypoxia, and acute tissue injury.
+Extracellular adenosine is produced by degradation of ATP, ADP, and AMP, by ecto-phosphatases, especially during inflammation, ischemia, hypoxia, and acute tissue injury.
+Methotrexate (MTX) increases adenosine release by inhibition of purine metabolism.

 Adenosine cannot freely pass across the cell and vesicular membranes, but it needs to be transported by nucleoside transporters, which are present in most cells, including erythrocytes.
 Endothelial cells have a very active transport system for adenosine, and also high rate of metabolism, converting adenosine to inosine, hypoxanthine, xanthine, uric acid, and other compounds.
 Dipyridamole elevates extracellular adenosine concentrations by inhibiting equilibrative nucleoside transporters (ENTs).
 ENTs are highly expressed in the central nervous system.
 Concentrative nucleoside transporters (CNTs) are Na+-dependent transporters, found in most tissue types.
 Interstitial adenosine concentration is normally in the range 20-200 nM, and its extracellular half-life is short, a few seconds at most.

 In the brain adenosine modulates the action of neurotransmitters, and affects both neuronal and glial cell functions; both cell types can release adenosine.
 Adenosine modulates the release and uptake of glutamate.
 Adenosine increases the permeability of the blood-brain barrier.
+Adenosine infusion does not change cerebral perfusion except at very high doses (Sollevi et al., 1987; Stånge et al., 2009).
 Outside the brain, adenosine has paracrine function; adenosine and adenosine agonists attenuate inflammation, and induce vasodilation and angiogenesis in the cardiovascular system.
 Cellular signalling occurs through adenosine receptors (ARs).

 All four adenosine receptor subtypes (A1, A2A, A2B, and A3) are G protein-coupled receptors (GPCRs), either increasing or decreasing intracellular cAMP levels by affecting adenylate cyclase activity.
 A1 and A3 receptor subtypes can also stimulate K+ channels and inhibit voltage-dependent Ca2+ channels.
 Like other GPCRs, adenosine receptors have a single polypeptide chain, forming three extracellular and three intracellular loops.
-ARs can form oligomers, also with other receptors than just the AR subtypes, including purinoceptors (P2), dopamine, and glutamate receptors, which affects also the kinetics of PET tracers.
+ARs can form oligomers, also with other receptors than just the AR subtypes, including P2 purinoceptors, dopamine, and glutamate receptors, which affects also the kinetics of PET radiopharmaceuticals.

 Adenosine receptors are also referred to as purine receptors, or P1 purinoceptors.
 The other purinoceptors (P2) are more activated by ATP and other substrates than adenosine.